TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 27/Isaiah 27.4.md

 ---

-Wrath is not in me: would that the briers and thorns were against me in battle!
-I would march upon them, I would burn them together.
+Wrath is not in me, but if I should find briers and thorns, I would do battle!
+I would march on them and I would burn them together.